Weak China shares depress Asia, Ukraine also a risk

 "Today is going to be a bit weak," said Du Changchun, an analyst at Northeast Securities in Shanghai.
 "I'm not so optimistic, I don't think there's much space for any increases as we're still in a period of adjustment."

-The Shanghai Composite Index fell 0.8 percent to around 2,048 points on Tuesday, following a loss of 1.5 percent the previous day.
+The Shanghai Composite Index was almost flat around 2,063.5 points on Tuesday, after having shed 1.5 percent the previous day.

-Chinese stocks have been hit by concerns about a potential share oversupply after the securities regulator released draft prospectuses for 28 new firms planning to list, marking the resumption of initial public offerings after a two-month hiatus.
+Chinese stocks have been hit by concerns about a potential share oversupply after the securities regulator released draft prospectuses for 28 new firms planning to list, marking the resumption of IPOs after a two-month hiatus.

 Chinese companies such as Great Wall Motor Co Ltd, carmaker BYD and Air China have all posted weak earnings numbers or expected earnings numbers over the past week, leading to further concerns over the slowing economy.